TeamRizu/outfox-wiki/content/user-guide/config/preferences.md

 ### PreCacheAllWheelSorts

+Precaches the list for all sorting types.

+Possible values are ``0`` or ``1``.
+0 is disabled and 1 is enabled.

 Default value: 0

 ### PreferredSortUsesGroups

+Makes the preferred sort show groups.
+Only affects Roulette sort.

 Possible values are ``0`` or ``1``.
 0 is disabled and 1 is enabled.